 - The Korean American Scholarship Foundation- Scholarships for Korean American in a variety of majors.
 Please visit the KASF website for more information.
 Application Deadline: Varies

 - Congressional Hispanic Caucus Institute- Scholarships for Latinos who demonstrate financial need and active in public and/or community service activities in a variety of majors.
 Please visit CHCI website for more information.
-Application deadline: For the 2015 application will launch in late September.

 - Hispanic Scholarship Fund (HSF)- The Hispanic Scholarship Fund provides scholarships open to undergraduate and graduate students and community college students intending to transfer to a 4-year college.
 Applicants must be US citizens or eligible non-citizens and have a 3.0 or higher GPA.
 Most awards have deadlines in mid-February, although there are some awards with deadlines as early as mid-November and as late as July 15.
 Award amounts range from $1,000 to $20,000.